-The phenomenon known as the geomagnetic storms has been studied for hundreds of years [1], but only recently, due to advances in electrification, some are starting to worry about the potential risks they can pose to our society [2, 3].
-A society that is increasingly dependent on electricity and related technologies [2, 4].
+The phenomenon known as the geomagnetic storms has been studied for hundreds of years[7], but only recently, due to advances in electrification, some are starting to worry about the potential risks they can pose to our society [8, 9].
+A society that is increasingly dependent on electricity and related technologies [8, 10].
 Geomagnetic storms result from an energy exchange from the solar wind into Earth's magnetosphere.
-They are triggered by sustained periods of high-speed solar wind, and the most significant storms involve solar coronal mass ejections (CMEs) [5].
-CMEs are the largest-scale eruptive phenomenon in the solar system - the bulk of plasma with a mass of $10^{13}$ kg is hauled up out to the interplanetary space with a velocity of more than 1000 km/s [6].
+They are triggered by sustained periods of high-speed solar wind, and the most significant storms involve solar coronal mass ejections (CMEs) [11].
+CMEs are the largest-scale eruptive phenomenon in the solar system - the bulk of plasma with a mass of 10^{13} kg is hauled up out to the interplanetary space with a velocity of more than 1000 km/s [12].
 These storms induce intense currents in Earth's magnetosphere, affecting the radiation belts, ionosphere, and thermosphere.
-We typically measure them by indices such as the disturbance storm time - Dst - and a planetary geomagnetic disturbance index - Kp [7].
+We typically measure them by indices such as the disturbance storm time - Dst - and a planetary geomagnetic disturbance index - Kp [13].
 The consequences include increased atmospheric density affecting satellite orbits, disruptions to navigation systems like GPS, and the generation of harmful geomagnetic induced currents (GICs) in power grids.
-These extreme events can also be visually stunning in the form of aurorae, such as the commonly known northern lights, despite their potentially disruptive nature [8].
+These extreme events can also be visually stunning in the form of aurorae, such as the commonly known northern lights, despite their potentially disruptive nature [14].

-GICs are what they sound like - electric currents that appear (are induced) in, e.g., power lines as a consequence of rapid changes in Earth's magnetic field, and those currents can be a cause of worry for the stability and health of power distribution networks [9].
+GICs are what they sound like - electric currents that appear (are induced) in, e.g., power lines as a consequence of rapid changes in Earth's magnetic field, and those currents can be a cause of worry for the stability and health of power distribution networks [15].

-This worry about GICs mainly consists of two phenomena: overheating components (predominantly transformers) and tripping safety switches causing cascade failures [10].
+This worry about GICs mainly consists of two phenomena: overheating components (predominantly transformers) and tripping safety switches causing cascade failures [16].
 The jury on whether these constitute a significant societal risk is still out.
-Scientific studies on this issue are mostly localised (i.e., consider one particular region instead of all of the Earth), and severity claims vary from no risk at all [11, 12] to catastrophic, such as trillions of dollars in damages and years of recovery [13-15], with most ending somewhere in between [10, 16-20].
-It is worth noting that while the global risk of GICs is still undetermined, there are documented cases of damage to power grids from GICs [19, 20], including severe cases like the Quebec power failure of 1989 [21].
-The problem with assessing the risk here is that strong enough events to cause damage are exceedingly rare, and a replay of the largest documented case from 1859, commonly referred to as the Carrington event [22], is yet to be seen.
+Scientific studies on this issue are mostly localised (i.e., consider one particular region instead of all of the Earth), and severity claims vary from no risk at all [17, 18] to catastrophic, such as trillions of dollars in damages and years of recovery [19-21], with most ending somewhere in between [16, 22-26].
+It is worth noting that while the global risk of GICs is still undetermined, there are documented cases of damage to power grids from GICs [25, 26], including severe cases like the Quebec power failure of 1989 [27].
+The problem with assessing the risk here is that strong enough events to cause damage are exceedingly rare, and a replay of the largest documented case from 1859, commonly referred to as the Carrington event [28], is yet to be seen.

-For further reading on this topic, we refer the Reader to [10, 18, 21] and references therein.
+For further reading on this topic, we refer the Reader to [16, 24, 27] and references therein.

 Since there seems to be a gap in the body of literature dealing with widespread events reaching global scales, we attempt to partially fill this gap in this paper.
 Even though our analysis here shall be limited to Europe and North America due to limits in data availability, we develop a methodology to assess the consequences of various strengths of geomagnetic storms on a global scale.
+The framework can be applied to any geographical region where the power grid is known with sufficient accuracy and completeness.
+The software implementation of our model is open-source[29], written in Python, and can be run on a modern PC without the need for a computing cluster or a super-computer.